enoch-chang/ImageProcessorS18/README.md

 To deploy the server and back-end algorithms on a different machine, log into your VCM then spin up the database using the command "sudo mongod."
 After the database is running, open a new terminal window, log into your VCM again, cd into the folder titled "ImageProcessorS18", then run the flask applcation with the command "gunicorn --bind 0.0.0.0:5000 main:app".
 If you wish to use this application for an extended period, open these in a screen.
 If you set up the database on a machine other than http://vcm-3608.vm.duke.edu, specify the machine in Server.py.
 ## Using the Software
 ## Other Notes
+Due to volatility and unpredictability of the performance of the VCM, please expect high latency and fail rate of all GET/POST requests.
+Multiple attempts WILL be required for every request.

 ### Project Documentation
 **RFC:** https://docs.google.com/document/d/1Mu7KEPWHF65n9_sypfO7raDynyUtr3FiK_S0V3Ok178/edit?usp=sharing
 **Software Documentation:** imageprocessings18.readthedocs.io